Please email me if you have questions of comments.

 SettingsYou can select the resolution here.
 The maximum resolution is dependent on your device.
 You can also choose to start with the image or the canvas cleared to white, black or cream.
 These choices apply the next time you open a photo.
 It's easy to get online help by clicking the button.

 Tools Menu 115 tools are available on the Tools Menu.
 On smaller devices the Tools Menu is spit into 2 menus.
 You can see the other menu by clicking on the bottom or top of the menu.
 You can crop your original photo here.
 The "HDR.."
 (High Dynamic Range) tool is useful for correcting photos with large variations in illumination.
+This has many of the same benefits of HDR but requires only a single image!
 "Shadows.." adjusts the darkness of the shadows while "Midtones.." adjusts the gamma making the image darker or lighter.
 You can also adjust the saturation, brightness, sharpness or rotate the hue of your picture.

 Tools Menu 2Additional tools add noise to your image and adjust the color balance making the colors cooler or warmer.
 "Ghost Edges.." adds edges from the source image to the canvas.
 "Blend Undo.." blends between the current canvas and its previous state.
 Try using this after painting to modulate the density of your most recent brush strokes.
 Use a double tap to reset any of the sliders.
 The "Liquify" tool lets you distort your image.